alebremu/proteomics-sample-metadata/docs/index.rst

    :maxdepth: 1

    introduction
-   relations
+   sdrf
    documentation

 |

-The following links should be followed to get support and help with the quantms maintainers:
+The following links should be followed to get support and help with the sdrf maintainers:

 |Report Issue| |Get help on GitHub Forum|